4GeeksAcademy/react-tutorial-exercises/exercises/01.1-hello-world/README.md

 # `01.1` Hello World

-Today's bigest pain for front-end developers is **working with the DOM** something that React.js does best.
+Today's bigest pain for front-end developers is **working with the DOM** for create dynamic HTML, something that React.js does best.

-React.js it's a rendering engine/library, its main goal is to save us (the developers) time while creating dynamic HTML.
+React.js it's a rendering library made to optimize the DOM: Developers save time the browser is faster.

-The library comes with a function called **ReactDOM.render** that receives two parameters:
+The library comes with a function called **ReactDOM.render** that you can see like a replacement for the classic [innerHTML property](https://www.w3schools.com/jsref/prop_html_innerhtml.asp).

+`ReactDOM.render` receives two parameters:

 1. What to render.
 2. Where to render it.